Flying through Storms and Hurricanes

 Is it safe to fly through a rainstorm?

-All planes are designed to fly through storms and have to comply with safety regulations.
+All planes are designed to fly through thunderstorms and have to comply with safety regulations.
 A rainstorm is unlikely to cause damage to the aircraft.
-The only danger of flying through a rainstorm is the risk of freezing rain, but in this case, your plane will most likely be delayed until the storm passes.
+The only danger of flying during bad weather is the risk of freezing rain, but in this case, your plane will most likely be delayed until the storm passes.

 What happens if a plane is struck by lightning?

-Just as car passengers are protected by the vehicle's metal frame during a lightning strike, plane passengers too are unlikely to be in danger from lighting bolts when flying during a storm.
-The electric current will travel alongside the aluminium frame on the outside of the plane and exit at the tale, meanwhile the passengers inside are well-protected.
+Just as car passengers are protected by the vehicle's metal frame during a lightning strike, plane passengers to are unlikely to be in danger from lightning bolts when flying during a storm.
+The electric current will travel alongside the aluminium frame on the outside of the plane and exit at the tail, meanwhile, the passengers inside are well-protected.
 Although a lightning strike is unlikely to cause damage to an aircraft, airlines may choose to ground the aircraft in order to carry out checks before returning it to service.

 What is it like flying through a storm?

-Flying through a storm can sometimes be unsettling as windy storms and jetstreams increase flight turbulence.
+Flying through a thunderstorm can sometimes be unsettling as windy storms and jetstreams increase flight turbulence.
 This may cause the plane to jump about and feel rather uncomfortable, but the reality is that flying in particularly windy conditions is generally safe.
-It's important to know that pilots will not fly in dangerous weather conditions and that your plane will always be directed around or above dangerous storms.
+It's important to know that pilots will not fly in dangerous weather conditions and that your plane will always be directed around or above dangerous storms and bad weather.

 Can you fly through a hail storm?